About Halberg AllSports

 |Halberg Junior Disability Games

-The Foundation hosts the Halberg Junior Disability Games where regional teams from around New Zealand descend on Cambridge for a national three day sports competition.
+The Foundation hosts the Halberg Junior Disability Games where regional teams from around New Zealand come together for a national three day sports competition.
 The Games provide participants with the opportunity to compete against other young people with similar impairments in a range of sports.
 For more information click here.

 Halberg collaborates with established sports organisations and clubs to create disability sport days at clubs, schools and in communities.
 They aim to introduce physically disabled young people to new sports and establish on-going adapted programmes.